ardabasoglu/directiq-rest-api-doc/README.md

 An important part of authentication is your API key.
 You can access your API key from **My Account > Social Media & Integrations > API Integration** in your DirectIQ dashboard.

-If you are not a registered DirectIQ user,[you can register here]: https://www.directiq.com/.
+If you are not a registered DirectIQ user,[you can register here](https://www.directiq.com)